4-H Online - 4-H Enrollment and Animal ID - October 1 - January 15

 4-H Handbook - The 4-H Handbook is a guide to member information and project exhibition requirements.

 Spark Club is a short-term 4-H experience designed to spark interest in a new topic.
 In spark club, participants will have the opportunity to learn about a particular topic.
 Spark Clubs are open to any youth in grades 3-12.

 4-H Newsletters are published with important information for 4-H Members, Parents and Volunteers.
 Click Here!

-4-H Trips & Workshops: Click Here
+4-H Trips & Awards: Click Here

 4-H Scholarships: Click Here